andrebolerbarros/RNASeq/README.md

 # RNASeq
-Repository with functions/ideas/considerations about RNASeq
+Repository with functions & ideas & considerations about RNASeq